alannchang/reach-mastermind2024/README.md

 - consistency and reproducibility across different OSes
 - easier to run applications relying on multiple services

+Redis was used in this project for the following reasons:
+- extremely fast performance
+- versatile data structures available (a doubly linked list for number_store, dictionary for game_state)
+- can act as a persistent database, although it is probably more costly than other options
+- scalability through clustering

 Nginx was used for load balancing (round robin) for both game server and number factory clusters.

 UUID was used over IP addresses as an identifier for unique game sessions for the following reasons: